snowdrop/cloud-native-lab/HANDS_ON_LAB.md

 Time: 15min

-- Access to the launcher using the following URL `http://launchpad-nginx-my-launcher.HETZNER_IP_ADDRESS.nip.io`
+- Access to the launcher using the following URL `http://launcher-cloud-demo.HETZNER_IP_ADDRESS.nip.io`
 - From the `launcher application` screen, click on `launch` button
 - Within the deployment type screen, click on the button `I will build and run locally`
-- Next, select your mission : `Cloud Native Development - Demo Backend : JPA Persistence`
+- Next, select your mission : `Cloud Native Demo - Backend`

 ![](image/missions.png)